etay1/dotfiles/README.md

 ### Theme

 I'm using the [Powerlevel10k](https://github.com/romkatv/powerlevel10k) theme for Zsh.
 You can customize the theme according to your preference in the `.zshrc` file.

-## Customization

-Feel free to customize any of the configurations to suit your preferences.
-You can edit the `.zshrc` file directly or add additional configuration files as needed.

 ## Installation